|

 - Change the language with Nation.

-- Transparent color: This option is used to select the color that will become transparent in the image.
-This setting can be viewed in real time on the image ("Preview on image" option).
-The pipette is used to directly select a color in your image.
+- Transparent color: This option lets you select the color that will become transparent in the image..
+These settings can be viewed in real time on the image ("Image preview" option).
+The eyedropper selects a color from your image.

-- Transfo colors: This option is used to replace a color by another one in the image.
+- Transfo couleurs: This option allows you to replace one color in the image with another..

-- Shadow: Used to apply a shadow effect on the image elements in relation to the image background.
-The shadow effects are increased whenever a click is performed on the "Shadow" option.
-The source of light used to generate the shadow comes from the upper-left corner.
+- Ombre: Apply a shadow effect to image elements in relation to the image background..
+The shadow increases each time you click "Shadow".
+The light source that generates the shadow comes from the upper-left corner.

-"Transformation" group The Transformation group is mainly used to manage the image size.
-The available options are: - Icon: This option is used to change the current image into icon.
-The different icon formats proposed by default are displayed on the left of editor.
-You have the ability to add specific formats ("+" button), to delete useless formats, to regenerate the icons by modifying the size of source image.
+"Transformation" group The Transformation group has different options to set the image size.
+The available options are as follows: - Icon: This option transforms the current image into an icon..
+The different icon formats available appear on the left of the editor.
+You can add specific formats ("+" button), remove unnecessary formats and regenerate the icons by changing the size of the source image.

-- Multi DPI: Used to create a set of images corresponding to the different DPIs .
-The different DPIs proposed by default are displayed on the left of editor.
-You have the ability to add specific DPIs ("+" button), to delete useless DPIs, to regenerate the images by modifying the size of source image.
-The option "Export DPI" found in the "Home" pane of ribbon is used to generate the corresponding files.
-The name of these images is formatted as follows:
+- Multi DPI: Creates a set of images corresponding to different DPIs.
+The different DPIs available appear on the left of the editor.
+You can add specific DPIs ("+" button), remove unnecessary DPIs and regenerate the images by changing the size of the source image.
+The "Export DPI" option in the "Home" tab of the ribbon generates the corresponding files.
+The names of these images have the following format:

 Where 99x corresponds to the multiplier coefficient in relation to the editor DPI.
-The editor operates in 160 DPI.
-For example, for a "Logo.png" image, the set of images will be:- "Logo@dpi1x.png" for the 160 DPI.
+The editor uses a DPI of 160.
+For example, for a "Logo.png" image, the set of images will be:- "Logo@dpi1x.png" for the DPI of 160.

-- Border: This option is used to add a border around the image via a specific window.
+- Frame: This option lets you add a frame around the image via a special window..
 You can:

-- use a preset border: simple black, round, ...
+- use a predefined frame: simple black, round, etc.

 - customize a preset border.